-Value Investment Risk: Value stocks may perform differently from the market as a whole and following a valueoriented investment strategy may cause the Portfolio to at times underperform equity funds that use other investment strategies.
+Profitability Investment Risk: High relative profitability stocks may perform differently from the market as a whole and an investment strategy purchasing these securities may cause the Portfolio to at times underperform equity funds that use other investment strategies.

 Derivatives Risk: Derivatives are instruments, such as futures, and options thereon, and foreign currency forward contracts, whose value is derived from that of other assets, rates or indices.
 The use of derivatives for non-hedging purposes may be considered to carry more risk than other types of investments.
-When the DFA International Small Cap Value Portfolio uses derivatives, the Portfolio will be directly exposed to the risks of those derivatives.
+When the Portfolio uses derivatives, the Portfolio will be directly exposed to the risks of those derivatives.
 Derivative instruments are subject to a number of risks including counterparty, settlement, liquidity, interest rate, market, credit and management risks, as well as the risk of improper valuation.
 Changes in the value of a derivative may not correlate perfectly with the underlying asset, rate or index, and the Portfolio could lose more than the principal amount invested.

 Securities Lending Risk: Securities lending involves the risk that the borrower may fail to return the securities in a timely manner or at all.
-As a result, the DFA International Small Cap Value Portfolio may lose money and there may be a delay in recovering the loaned securities.
-The DFA International Small Cap Value Portfolio could also lose money if it does not recover the securities and/or the value of the collateral falls, including the value of investments made with cash collateral.
+As a result, the Portfolio may lose money and there may be a delay in recovering the loaned securities.
+The Portfolio could also lose money if it does not recover the securities and/or the value of the collateral falls, including the value of investments made with cash collateral.
 Securities lending also may have certain adverse tax consequences.